-We call phyloinformactis the approach that uses computational intelligence and phylogenetics to create an evolutionary framework to integrate multi-omics data to answer practical questions in One Health.
+We call phyloinformatics the approach that uses computational intelligence and phylogenetics to create an evolutionary framework to integrate multi-omics data to answer practical questions in One Health.

-In response to the continued increase in the risk of zoonoses, the Phyloinformatics Lab has two main lines of research.
+In response to the continued increase in the risk of zoonoses, our lab has two main lines of research.
 First, investigate new pathogens’ emergence, evolution, and spread, focusing on preventing and treating infectious diseases.
 Second, create computational and molecular solutions to make data from biorepositories more readily available to biomedical research.

 Our reserach can be divided into four components.
 First, facilitating resource-efficient molecular analyses and making data from museum biorepositories more readily available to biomedical research.
 Second, improving genomic resources of non-model organisms with a focus on animals of particular medical or environmental interest.
 Third, developing phylogenetics solutions, especially if they can help improve our understanding of zoonosis.
 Fourth, integrating “omics” technologies (e.g., genomics, transcriptomics, metabolomics, and proteomics) to study complex host-pathogen systems in the context of One Health.